 The Office of the Registar is your first stop for help on most topics.
 This is also where students pick up OSAP installments and the Calendar and Timetable.

-The Innis College library contains approximately 4,000 items, including its monographs, serials and STL material.
-Mostly confined to the areas of Urban Studies, Cinema Studies and Writing & Rhetoric, the collection is a vast resource for those studying in Innis College programs.
-The library is also equipped with a small computer lab and ample desks for quiet studying and research.
-Printing is paid by cash at the Library front desk, and a photocopier in the library can be paid for by either cash or T-Card.
+The Innis College Library contains approximately 9,000 items, including books, journals and course reserves materials.
+Mostly confined to the areas of Cinema Studies, Urban Studies and Writing & Rhetoric, the collection is an excellent resource for those studying in Innis College programs.
+The Library is also equipped with a small computer lab and ample desks for quiet studying and research.
+Printing and photocopying is paid by T-Card and scanning is free.
+Learn more at: http://innis.utoronto.ca/library/

 Outside the main entrance to the library is the Upper Student Lounge (the Lower Student Lounge is in the Sussex Wing of the 1st Floor).
 This area is ideal for studying in a small group, hanging out or “resting your eyes” between classes.
 Comfortable couches and a few tables make this an incredibly varied space in terms of its use.

 The third floor of the St. George Wing is equipped with a series of carrels, just outside the Innis Library.
 This area is usually very quiet and is an excellent place to study in a strange mix of seclusion and company (the carrels are separated from the Library by glass walls).